 What is PrEP?

-PrEP (Pre-Exposure Prophylaxis) is a daily pill taken by someone who is HIV-Negative and can reduce the chances of that person becoming HIV-positive by 92-99% if they are exposed to HIV.
+PrEP (Pre-Exposure Prophylaxis) is medicine for someone who is HIV-Negative and can reduce the chances of that person becoming HIV-positive by 92-99% if they are exposed to HIV.

 Who is PrEP for?

 PrEP is recommended for anyone who is at-risk for contracting HIV.
 This includes, but not limited to, someone who is: gay/bi and other men who have sex with men, sex workers, people who do not always wear condoms, IV drug users, has a partner who is HIV-positive, and/or has sexual partner who is at-risk for contracting HIV.